segmentstream-com/segmentstream-com.github.io/_docs/for-developer/snippet.md

 order: 3
 ---

-In this section, you will learn how to connect the DigitalDataManager to your site.
+In this section, you will learn how to connect DigitalDataManager to your site.

 ### Page contents
 ------